 Now that you know the benefits of trademarking your business, you need to know how to trademark a business name and ensure that you are successful.

-How to trademark a business name?
+How to Trademark a Company Name?
 Step-by-Step Guide

 1. Come up with a business name